zonemaster/zonemaster/docs/specifications/tests/Address-TP/address01.md

 ## ADDRESS01: Name server address must not be in private network

 ### Test case identifier
-**ADDRESS01** A name server address must be in the public addressing space.
+**ADDRESS01** A name server address must be in the globally routable public address space.

 ### Objective